Political Party and Platforms

-It won't be long before the Democratic as well as the Republican National Parties will both be developing their party platforms for the upcoming 2020 elections.
+It won't be long before the Democratic, as well as the Republican National Parties, will both be developing their party platforms for the upcoming 2020 elections.
 Gun Control will be an issue as it usually is for both parties.
-The Democrats will call for "stricter gun control" (RI Governor Gina Raimondo) and the Republicans will insist "leave our guns alone”.
-The Democrats will rail against the NRA and by association denounce the law abiding gun owners in America.
+The Democrats will call for "stricter gun control" (RI Governor Gina Raimondo), and the Republicans will insist "leave our guns alone."
+The Democrats will rail against the NRA and, by association, denounce the law-abiding gun owners in America.
 The Republicans will embrace the NRA and the gun-owners of America.
-The tug of war will continue and it appears that the battle will intensify as many cities and states controlled by Democrats have already enacted stricter gun control legislation that, in their minds, will stem the tide of gun violence.
+The tug of war will continue, and it appears that the battle will intensify as many cities and states controlled by Democrats have already enacted stricter gun control legislation that, in their minds, will stem the tide of gun violence.
 The "stricter gun law" movement hasn't worked.
 Cities controlled by Democratic politicians are among the cities with the highest rates of firearm homicides and firearm suicides; something else needs to occur.

 Some Hollywood movie producers and video game designers glorify violence in their movies and in the games they produce.
 Do politicians attack the Hollywood crew?
-Do you think politicians should enact legislation that curtail some of the violent movies Hollywood produces or legislate the kind and amount of violence that video gamers design?
-I think they should, but instead politicians are treated to huge fundraisers and enjoy large donations by these very same Hollywood movie makers and video game types.
-Whose actors, BTW, shoot 30 or more people in their movies then the very same actors along with their political cronies call for more gun control…hypocrites.
+Do you think politicians should enact legislation that curtails some of the violent films Hollywood produces or legislate the kind and amount of violence that video gamers design?
+I think they should, but instead, politicians are treated to huge fundraisers and enjoy large donations by these very same Hollywood movie makers and video game types.
+Whose actors, BTW, shoot 30 or more people in their movies, then the very same actors along with their political cronies call for more gun control…hypocrites.
 Or, whose video game designers say it’s freedom of speech to produce a video game that emulates the school shooting of little kids.
 You have got to be kidding me.

-Otherwise…. hmmm.
+Otherwise---hmmm.
 Maybe Wayne LaPierre is right!